pabstm/GTDB2QIIME/README.md

 <br><br>
 Running a pipeline would consist of:<br>
 -1.
 GTDB_ssu_download.py: to download recent GTDB ssu fasta files and taxonomy metadata<br>
 -2.
-GTDB_protein_prep.py: to format GTDB ssu, with option to trim fragmented sequences below certain basepair length <br>
+GTDB_ssu_prep.py: to format GTDB ssu into seperate taxonomy and fasta files, with option to trim fragmented sequences below certain basepair length <br>